 ^{}Either PA692 Practicum or PA695 Thesis could serve as a capstone experience.
 The MPA Qualifying Exam will be distributed as part of the capstone experience and may only be taken in the student's graduating semester.
-Instructor's consent is required for admittance into the Capstone courses.
+Instructor's consent is required for admittance into a Capstone course.